How we test headphonesby Lewis Skinner

 Our scientists use a calibrated reference ear to accurately test the headphones for acoustic leakage.
 They also subjectively assess the headphones for sound leakage while in use, listening for any loud or irritating noises or tones.

 The reference ear gives us a clear indication of the frequency response for each set of headphones.
 It is also used to assess how good noise cancelling features are.

 How durable are they?

-Our scientists rate the quality of the material used in construction and any areas of obvious concern.
+We rate the quality of the material used to construct the headphones and any areas of obvious concern.

-We give every pair of headphones a Which? test score so you can immediately see at-a-glance, which are the best and worst, plus how each model compares to each other in features and specifications.
+We give every pair of headphones a Which? test score so you can immediately see at a glance which are the best and worst, plus how each model compares in regards to features and specifications.
 The headphone score ignores price and is based on the following criteria: